ShivaunBartoo/1800_202510_BBY25/README.md

 ## Limitations and Future Work
 ### Limitations

-Example:
-- Currently, the app only supports city-based weather searches.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
-- The user interface can be further enhanced for accessibility.
+- Currently there are no admin functions for group owners.
+- There is currently no means to report or block an inappropriate account.
+- It is not currently possible to add new interests/values after initial account creation.
+- There is no way to change a user's password.

 ### Future Work

-Example:
+- Create a desktop-adaptive version of the webpages.
+- Optimize page load times by caching data.
-- Add support for location-based weather detection using GPS.
+- Add discord integration:
-- Implement additional weather parameters like wind speed and UV index.
-- Create a dark mode for better usability in low-light conditions.
+  - Create a group from a Discord group.
-- Integrate user accounts for saving favorite locations.
+  - register with a Discord account.
+  - Discord bot for sharing invite links and group admin features.

 ---

 ## License

-Example:
 This project is licensed under the MIT License.
-See the LICENSE file for details.